Bisk1/cedict/README.md

-# CC-CEDICT as a complete microservice
+# CC-CEDICT as a service

 Demo:
 https://cedict.herokuapp.com/